Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 How to make a fabric coffee cup cozy

 2. Select your fabrics or scraps and cut twelve 1.5″x4.5″ pieces.
-Don’t you love this full color design?
+Don’t you love this full-color design?
+It makes such a beautiful coffee cozy pattern.

 3. Sew all 12 strips together along the 4.5″ sides.
 Press seams however you’d like!

-4. Using the template, lay it on top of your patchwork, right sides up.
-Trace using a water soluble pen (just in case!).
+4. Using the coffee sleeve template, lay it on top of your patchwork, right sides up.
+Trace using a water-soluble pen (just in case!).
 Cut out and set aside.

 5. Take your lining fabric and place the template on the wrong side of the fabric.
 Trace and cut out.